“To give or not to give”

 Every Christian knows that “giving” is what we do.
 No one questions it.
 It is automatic.
 Even new Christians, not yet schooled in the art of giving, have a nagging sense of responsibility to give.
 When urged to do so they give without hesitation, in most cases.
-Which means, of course, that “Giving” or “Not Giving” is not the question.
+This means, of course, that “Giving” or “Not Giving” is not the question.

 The real question is “how much should one give and how regularly?”

 Or to put it another way, how does one determine how much they should personally give?
-Is there biblical instruction, a rule of thumb to follow or a general principle to apply?
+Is there biblical instruction, a rule of thumb to follow, or a general principle to apply?

 Most of the responses to that question fall into one of two categories: Tithing or Grace Giving.